asparc/AutoMatlab/README.md

     - (Optional) Specify the `pathdef.m` path via `matlab_pathdef_path`.
     - (Optional) Fine-tune the sources for the autocompletion information in the section `Matlab autocompletion sources`.
 All fine-tuning options are documented in the default AutoMatlab settings file.
 2. Open the Sublime Command Palette:
-    - Run `AutoMatlab: Generate Matlab autocompletion information`.
+    - Run `AutoMatlab: Index Matlab autocompletions`.
 AutoMatlab will parse the specified directories, searching for Matlab functions that adhere to the documentation format used by The MathWorks.
     - Wait for the process to finish (see status bar).
 This can take several minutes, depending on the Matlab installation.
 3. Done!
-The newly generated autocompletion information is stored in `Packages\AutoMatlab\data\matlab_completions`.
+The Matlab autocompletion data is stored in `Packages\AutoMatlab\data\matlab_completions`.

 ### Project autocompletion